New to SAGE in 2019.

 Before publication SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 The Journal of Current Chinese Affairs publishes manuscripts under Creative Commons licenses.
-The standard license for the journal is Creative Commons by Attribution Non-Commercial (CC BY-NC), which allows others to re-use the work without permission as long as the work is properly referenced.
+The standard license for the journal is Creative Commons (CC BY), and it is reccomended this is the licence which is selected.
+This allows others to re-use the work without permission as long as the work is properly referenced.
 For more information, you are advised to visit SAGE's OA licenses page.

 Alternative license arrangements are available, for example, to meet particular funder mandates, made at the author’s request

 Send the text as a plain Word file and include page numbers.
 Please use standard font (e.g., Times New Roman, 12 pt). , left alignment (not “justification”) and avoid word division in your text.